Rutledge P. Hazzard

 Rutledge Parker "Hap" Hazzard (April 11, 1925 – December 27, 2008) was director of Science and Technology division of Central Intelligence Agency (CIA) from 1973 to 1978.
 He became director of the National Photographic Interpretation Center (NPIC) in 1978.
 After serving six years as director of NPIC from June 1978 to February 1984, Hazzard returned to the CIA's National Intelligence Office.
 He retired from public service in 1985.

-Hazzard brought the computer age to the National Photographic Interpretation Center with state-of-the-art tools and modern equipment during a time of great change in technical imagery collection.
-As director of NPIC, a heritage organization of the National Geospatial-Intelligence Agency, he brought to the job leadership capabilities, a reserve of energy, an expertise in the analysis of foreign missile systems and an attitude that took every challenge in stride.
+Hazzard modernized the National Photographic Interpretation Center with new tools during a period of shifting imagery collection.
+As director of NPIC, a heritage organization of the National Geospatial-Intelligence Agency, he managed the agency’s leadership, energy, and foreign missile systems analysis.

 Early life, and education

 Rutledge Hazzard was born in Birmingham, Alabama.
 He graduated from the U.S. Military Academy in 1946.
 He attended the Officers Advanced Course at Artillery and Guided Missile School in 1953–54.
 Hazzard received an MS in mechanical engineering from the University of Southern California in 1956.
 He completed the Army Command and General Staff College in 1960 and the Industrial College of the Armed Forces in 1965.

 Hazzard received an MBA from The George Washington University in 1965 and in 1968 completed an Advanced Management Program at the University of Pittsburgh.